php-dev-br/laravel-doc-pt-br/filesystem.md

 #### S3 Driver Configuration

 The S3 driver configuration information is located in your `config/filesystems.php` configuration file.
 This file contains an example configuration array for an S3 driver.
 You are free to modify this array with your own S3 configuration and credentials.
-For convenience, these environment variables match the naming convention used by the AWS CLI.

 #### FTP Driver Configuration